gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This was contributed by [Juan Martín Sotuyo Dodero](https://github.com/jsotuyod).

-## Closed Eclipse Buildship projects

-Closed gradle projects in an eclipse workspace can now be substituted for their respective jar files.
-In addition to this those jars can now be built during Buildship eclipse model synchronization.

-The upcoming version of Buildship is required to take advantage of this behavior.

-This was contributed by [Christian Fränkel](https://github.com/fraenkelc).

 ## Executable Jar support with `project.javaexec` and `JavaExec`

 `JavaExec` and `project.javaexec` will now run an executable jar when the `JavaExec.main` property has not been set and the classpath resolves to a single file.